rcalixte/wayland-book/src/registry/binding.md

 supports.
 Each of these globals is assigned a unique `name`, as an unsigned integer.
 The `interface` string maps to the name of the interface found in the
 protocol: `wl_display` from the XML above is an example of such a name.
-The version number is also defined here - for more information about interface versioning, see appendix C.
+The version number is also defined here &mdash; for more information about interface versioning, see appendix C.

 To bind to any of these interfaces, we use the bind request, which works